ktechmidas/data-contract-creator/README.md

 ### Create and Edit a Data Contract

-1. Use the left-side interface to add documents types, properties, and indexes
+1. Use the left-side interface to add document types, properties, and indexes
 2. Click the "Submit" button
 3. View the generated schema in the "Contract" section